A123play2012/asg/README.md

-This file contains a meta class for python, for creating simple classes.
+This folder contains some of my projects.